 If your complaints involve injuries or damages, and if you plan to pursue financial compensation in the future for those injuries or damages under State law, it will be necessary for you to file Notice documents with the applicable City, Village, Town, County or State, within a specific time period, to comply with Wisconsin law.
 If the law enforcement agency was a City, Village, Town or County agency, Wisconsin Statute Section 893.80 provides the requirements of what should be included in the Notice.
 If the law enforcement agency was a State agency, Wisconsin Statute Section 893.82 provides the requirements of what should be included in the Notice.
 Generally, both types of Notices need to be filed with the applicable person or department within 120 days from the date of the incident.
 If you are married or have children, they may also need to be named and sign the Notice.
 Both notices can be complicated, and it is best to consult an experienced attorney for this process.
-Please see here for instructions on filing the Notice documents and for some sample forms.

 7) Follow Through With Additional Medical Care And Mental Health Treatment When Appropriate